kaliv0/pyrio/README.md

 ```

 - quantify
-<br>(counts how many of the elements are Truthy or evaluate to True based on a given predicate)
+<br>(count how many of the elements are Truthy or evaluate to True based on a given predicate)
 ```python
 Stream([2, 3, 4, 5, 6]).quantify(predicate=lambda x: x % 2 == 0)
 ```